OpenCMISS/documentation/contribute/dev_contribution.rst

 Contributing
 ============

 This document covers the process to follow for getting your changes into the :term:`prime repository`.
 While there are many types of contribution, this section focuses on contributions made through GitHub and Git, or in other words assets that are managed using the version control system.
-It is assumed that :doc:`Setup <dev_setup>` and :doc:`Building <dev_building>` have already been read and followed.
+It is assumed that :doc:`Setup <dev_setup>` and the OpenCMISS build instructions have already been read and followed.

 .. contents::